 Also, an enlargement of his pterodactylian thunderbird photo can be viewed here on Chris's own Flickr page, which reveals that he created this spectacular image on 27 October 2010.
 I strongly recommend all fans of fantasy and science-fiction art to visit Chris's Flickr page (click here), because it contains some of the most spectacular digital artwork from these genres that I have ever seen, and even includes some awesome front-cover illustrations that he has prepared for Fortean Times.

 Another cryptozoological case solved and closed!

-Further details concerning thunderbirds and the missing thunderbird photograph will appear in the expanded, updated edition of my book In Search of Prehistoric Survivors…coming soon.
+Further details concerning thunderbirds and the missing thunderbird photograph will appear in Still In Search Of Prehistoric Survivors - the greatly-expanded, massively-updated edition of my 1995 book In Search of Prehistoric Survivors…coming soon.